+The Tolerance Rate (TR) is a deviation between a Purchase Order and an Invoice created by a Supplier.
 The Precoro system matches Invoices against Purchase Orders to verify the procurement accuracy.

 Basically, the TR is a permissible percentage of deviation from the amount between the Purchase Order created by you and sent to the Supplier and the Invoice to your PO created by Supplier.

 You will always be up-to-date with the changes the Supplier has put in the Invoice.
 If the Supplier exceeds the Total amount of the set TR, both documents will be sent for Matching.

 The type of Total sum (Gross or Net) will depend on your setup in Basic Settings → Misc → Total in the Document’s List.